MicrosoftDocs/microsoft-salescopilot-docs/articles/administrator-settings-sales-app.md

     :::image type="content" source="media/viva-sales-tenant-admin.png" alt-text="Screenshot showing admin settings.":::

-## Add the Sales app to Teams
+## Add the Sales agent to Teams

-If the Sales app isn't already added to Teams, you can add it from the Teams app store.
+If the Sales agent isn't already added to Teams, you can add it from the Teams app store.
 Note that the app is added only for you, not for your entire organization.

 1. Sign in to Microsoft Teams with your administrator credentials.
 1. In the navigation bar on the left, select **Apps**.